ronodhirSoumik/SHIKHA/README.md

+# SHIKHA

-# SHIKHA is a RPG game.
+Shikha is a RPG game.
 It takes you to a journay of a young girl who was kidnapped alog with her some friends.
 Somehow she manged to escape and now trying to save her friends.
 Overall length of the game is 10-15 minutes.

+## Background
+The game is built with Unity (backend C#).
+All the assests are designed using Illustrator and Coral Painter Essentials.

-# Some previews-
+## Some previews-

 Intro/Story-